Have you ever thought about working for yourself? If this is an option for you, get as much advice as possible.

 Most people who are self-employed are sole traders or freelancers, but some set up limited companies or partnerships.
 Other options are to buy into a franchise, or to set up a co-operative or social enterprise.

-The way in which you work for yourself is important because it has an impact on your liabilities, and the various rules and regulations you must follow.
+The way in which you work for yourself is important because it has an impact on your liabilities including tax and national insurance, and the various rules and regulations you must follow.